USRSE/usrse23/_posts/2023-09-27-covid-policy.md

 ---
-layout: page
+layout: post
-title: Attend
+title: "COVID Policy Update"
-description:
-menubar: attend
-permalink: attend/
-set_last_modified: true
+date: 2023-09-27
+tags:
 ---

-## COVID Policy

 Due to the influx of COVID cases in the Chicago area, we will be applying a **mask mandate** for conference attendees.
 While in official conference events,